cotejer/cotejer.github.io/_posts/2021-04-25-evolving-qubits-with-bits.md

 ## State Vector Simulators

 This is probably the “closest” simulator to the kind you would imagine in reality[^3].
-What I mean by this is that you start with your quantum state $|\psi\rangle$ and it evolves according to various quantum gates that apply on your system.
+What I mean by this is that you start with your quantum state $\vert\psi\rangle$ and it evolves according to various quantum gates that apply on your system.

 Schematically, the evolution looks like this: